ochaar/Doom-nukem/README.md

 On texture mode select a point and press arrows to change textures and apply on wall ceiling or floor

 When you finish press F5 to save your map, you can choose it on the menu.
+Be careful the program can put a error message on the terminal if you want to save a wrong map, keep an eye on it.

 # Hope you enjoy the game !